Skip to main content

 Highway 4 Corridor

-Hiking Winter Sports Water Activities Picnicking Biking Horse Riding and Camping Hunting, Fishing and Shooting Outdoor Science and Learning Off Highway Vehicles (OHV) Scenic Drives
+Hiking Winter Sports Water Activities Picnicking Biking Horse Riding and Camping Fishing Outdoor Science and Learning Off-Highway Vehicles (OHV) Scenic Drives

 Welcome to the Calaveras Ranger District, which encompasses the Highway 4 corridor in the northwest portion of the Stanislaus National Forest.
 For more information please call the Calaveras Ranger…